mhuebert/chia/website/public/docs/hiccup/overview.md

 ### Attributes

 Unlike React, we support `:for` and `:class` attributes, instead of `:html-for`, and `:className`.
-This is to be more consistent with HTML syntax (vs. the javascript DOM api).
+This is to be more consistent with HTML (vs. the javascript DOM api).

-The `:classes` attribute accepts a collection (eg. a vector or set) of classes, which are joined and concatenated to other supplied classes.

 Use dashed prop and style keys, eg. `:font-size`; keys are converted to `camelCase` as necessary (`data-` and `aria-` attributes remain hyphenated as required by React).